Table of Contents

 3. AI-Enhanced Attacks

-Trend: Attackers are using artificial intelligence and machine learning to find vulnerabilities and devise more sophisticated attack strategies.
+Trend: Attackers are using Artificial Intelligence (AI) and Machine Learning (ML) to find vulnerabilities and devise more sophisticated attack strategies.

 Impact: AI-driven attacks can adapt and evolve rapidly, making them harder to detect and mitigate.